 - Mood and irritability problems

-- Impaired Social functioning
+- Impaired Social and cognitive functioning

 - Health issues such as cardiovascular, gastronomical and metabolic problems

 Insomnia refers to a sleep disorder that causes persistent difficulty with sleep quality, duration, consolidation or onset.

 People suffering from insomnia have trouble sleeping, even though they sleep in a comfortable area and spend enough time at night.